eos/eos/doc/defining-observables.rst

 =============================

 To make a new observable known to EOS, it must be added to the list of observables.
-This can be done using the :method:`eos.Observables.insert` method.
+This can be done using the :meth:`eos.Observables.insert` method.

 .. code:: ipython3